-The District's IT Department has recently reviewed access rights for individual users of the District's network and made the appropriate changes.
+The District's IT Department reviews access rights for individual users of the District's network and makes the appropriate changes as needed.
 Network passwords are changed annually and the system locks users out after 3 unsuccessful login attempts, at which point the user will have to contact the service desk.
 Users are logged out of the network after 15 minutes of inactivity.
+The District's network passwords reflect the current National Institute of Standards and Technology (NIST) guidelines regarding length, history, expiration, and complexity.